 I have developed a science writing course, which is an elective of the University of California Berkley Extension Post-Baccalaureate Certificate Program in Writing and of the Professional Writing Certificate Program.
-It will be taught during the Spring 2018 semester on February 22 through May 3 from 6:30 pm-9:30 pm at the UC Berkeley Extension Golden Bear Center (1995 University Ave, Berkeley, classroom 201).
+It will be taught during the Fall 2019 semester from 6:30 pm-9:30 pm at the UC Berkeley Extension Golden Bear Center (1995 University Ave, Berkeley, classroom 201).

 Students learn about the diversity of science writing opportunities, including writing for news organizations, magazines, institutions, and the Internet.
 They study the craft of making complex scientific concepts understandable and engaging to a general audience.

 The course includes lectures, discussions, readings, in-class individual and group exercises, out-of-class weekly science blog assignments, and an ongoing final project to develop one in-depth feature article that could be published.